At orhistory.com, Oregon History is what we are all about!

 Doug Kenck-Crispin resident historian. email@example.com 503.704.838FOUR

-Originally from Spokane, I came with my family in 1982 and settled in North Portland.
-I graduated from Lincoln High School.
-After walking the Earth like Caine for a decade and a half, I earned my BA (cum laude) in History from Portland State University with a minor in Judaic Studies.
-Currently, I am a graduate student at PSU in the Public History Program, and the recipient of the 2009-2010 Sara Glasgow Cogan Scholarship.
-With my wife and two children, I continue to live in North Portland.
-I do like Pina Coladas , and I LOVE getting caught in the rain.
+Originally from Spokane, Doug came with his family in 1982 and settled in North Portland.
+He graduated from Lincoln High School.
+After walking the Earth like Caine for a decade and a half, he earned his BA (cum laude) in History from Portland State University with a minor in Judaic Studies.
+Doug then completed his MA in history at PSU.
+His thesis is titled “Charles A. Moose: Race, Community Policing, and Portland’s First African American Police Chief.”
+He is the recipient of the 2009-2010 Sara Glasgow Cogan Scholarship.

 Andy Lindberg host, editor, producer of Kick Ass Oregon History podcast, website designer. firstname.lastname@example.org